 Writing Activity Assign each student to be a type of animal found in the forest.
 Have them describe, from the animal's point of view, seeing and trying to escape from a fire in their forest home.
 Ask them these questions: what do you see, hear and smell?
 What will you do to escape?
 How will your life be different after the fire?
 Where will you live?

 Math Activity Have the students solve the problems below.

-- 1. Before starting a campfire, it is recommended that you clear the debris within a circle with a ten foot diameter.
-Following that recommendation, what is the distance from the fire in the drawing below, to the edge of the circle (the diameter of the circle is 10 feet)?
-How much area (in square feet) is cleared around the fire? - 2.
+- 1. Before starting a campfire, it is recommended that you clear the debris within a circle that is five feet wider in all directions than the size of your campfire.
+Following that recommendation, if you have a campfire that is four feet across, what would the diameter of your cleared area be?
+How much area (in square feet) would this be? - 2.
 If the shaded area of Greenwood Forest below represents a wildfire, what is the area (in square feet) of the forest that burned in this fire?
 What is the area (in square feet) of the forest that did not burn?
 Convert these calculations to acres.
 (There are 43,560 square feet in one acre.)